ovhlabs/knowledge-base/en/_posts/2015-08-10-how-to-manage-solutions-using-runabove-manager.markdown

 # How to modify a token

-On the IOT token list page select the cog icon on the right of the table.
+On the IoT token list page select the cog icon on the right of the table.

 ![token-row](/kb/images/2015-08-10-how-to-manage-solutions-using-runabove-manager/token-row.png)